 Indonesian-Japanese [34], discussed on term extraction from Indonesian-Japanese Bi-lingual corpora using machine learning algorithm.
 They introduced new methods for term extraction between these two languages within three criteria such as first n-gram extraction for Indonesian and Japanese, n-gram cross pairing between these two languages and finally classification of extracted documents.
-The sub components of this system are corpus pre-processing, term pair extraction, feature extraction and classification of both features.
+The sub components of this system are corpus pre-processing, term pair extraction, feature extraction and classification of documents.
+The system evaluated three different features such as linguistic, statistic, and combination of both features.
 Finally, the system achieved 98.6% overall accuracy.